SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 "Assigning static attributes
-"All visible static attributes in classes and interfaces can be assigned "In the following example, a class and an interface is specified statically, "and the attributes are specified dynamically.
+"All visible static attributes in classes and interfaces can be assigned "In the following example, a class and an interface are specified statically, "and the attributes are specified dynamically.
 ASSIGN zcl_demo_abap_objects=>('PUBLIC_STRING') TO <fs>.
 ASSIGN zdemo_abap_objects_interface=>('CONST_INTF') TO <fs>.